-Estimating activities are initiated in Stage 1, with approval of the Phase 1 Work Order Authorization (WOA) reflecting the estimated costs for preliminary design, mapping and survey activities.
+Estimating activities are initiated in Stage 1, with approval of the Phase 1 Work Order activities.
 Subsequently, based on 30% design drawings, a Total Installed Cost (TIC) estimate is prepared using the most current version of the PSEP Estimating Tool.
 The TIC is presented to PSEP leadership at the Stage 3 gate review and approval is required to move forward.